|US Media Contact:||Foundation Contact:|

 Cold dark matter—or CDM—is today one of the two key components of the standard cosmological model.
 The other is the acceleration of the expansion of the universe, a discovery observers made in the late 1990s that DEFW’s simulations had anticipated.
 Scientists designate whatever is causing the acceleration with the mathematical symbol lambda (?), but it is more commonly known, in a nod to dark matter, as “dark energy.”

 Nobody yet knows what dark matter or dark energy are.
 Yet as more extensive and more detailed observations of the universe have accumulated, ?CDM has become the standard model of cosmology.
 Today the match between observation and theory indicates that the universe is composed of 4.6 percent “ordinary” matter, 23.3 percent dark matter, and 72.1 percent dark energy.
 Numerical simulations of the kind pioneered by DEFW show that a universe with this astonishingly precise yet remarkably strange composition does indeed develop structures which are a close match to those we see around us.

 The official citation reads:

-The Peter and Patricia Gruber Foundation proudly presents the 2010 Cosmology Prize to Charles Steidel for his groundbreaking studies of the distant Universe.
+The Peter and Patricia Gruber Foundation proudly presents the 2011 Cosmology Prize to Marc Davis, George Efstathiou, Carlos Frenk and Simon White for their pioneering use of numerical simulations to model and interpret the large-scale distribution of matter in the Universe.